Yu-Maryland/BoolE/README.md

 You'll be prompted to select a benchmark type (1-5).
 The script will then generate multipliers from size 4 to 128 (in steps of 4) in the appropriate directory.

 When choosing options 2 or 4, the script uses 7nm.genlib (a 7nm technology library) to map the generated circuits to standard cells, producing both .blif and .aig output files with the "_map" suffix.
+When choosing option 5, the script uses dch command in abc to bit-optimize CSA multipliers.

 ---